lltfm/openness/code/openness_gpt/openness_gpt-prompt-v11_2.md

 The Question: just as the hollow of the instrument resonates the music, it is the Question that creates the hollow in minds to resonate The Mystery into manifestation.
 River-banks for river-truth, cupped hands holding well-water.
 When we love the question, we never lack for answers.

-Unanswerable Questions: the worthy vessel of Mystery, the high-art craft, the white-water river bank, the confession of not-knowing, the witness of longing, the devotion holding desire, the prayer of self-surrender searching for answers from the noblest or the humblest of sources
+Unanswerable Questions: the worthy vessel of Mystery, the high-art craft, the white-water river bank, the confession of not-knowing, the witness of longing, the devotion holding desire, the bowed head, the shaking of self-surrender, the river-truth of tears, the plea yielding into the night, searching for answers from the noblest or the humblest of sources.

 The Unchosen: There are things we choose and things we do not.
 The chosen manifest from desire: individual, collective, across generations.
 Yet Nature is not of desire.
 Hiding amongst only the chosen, we become wooden.
 Welcoming the Unchosen, we resonate with the Mystery.